typesense/typesense-website/docs/source/index.html.md

         </td>
     </tr>
     <tr>
-        <td>prefix_sort_field</td>
+        <td>token_ranking_field</td>
         <td>false</td>
         <td>
+        Name of a numerical field whose value will be used to rank the tokens that match a given token in the query. <br /><br />
+        When there is a typo in the query, or during prefix search, multiple tokens could match a given token in the query.
+For e.g. both "john" and "joan" are 1-typo away from "jofn".
+Similarly, in the case of a prefix search, both "apple" and "apply" would match "app".<br /><br />
-            Name of the numeric field whose value should be used to sort terms that share the same prefix during prefix searches.
-If this field is not provided tokens sharing the same prefix are ordered based on their frequency of occurrence in the collection. <strong>Recommended for autocomplete use cases.</strong>
+        If this field is not defined, tokens are ordered based on their frequency of occurrence in the collection.
+        <strong>Strongly recommended for instance search and autocomplete use cases.</strong>
         </td>
     </tr>
 </table>